 As part of our continual efforts to build a thriving and sustainable ecosystem for the industry and secure Singapore’s foothold as a world-class logistics hub, SLA has embarked on an industry branding exercise that will help us further strengthen the logistics sector’s image, attracting and nurturing more talent to join this exciting and future-ready space that offers meaningful and progressive careers.

-On the sustainability front, SLA has launched initiatives to help members keep abreast of sustainability trends, best practices and policies, with the aim of capturing business opportunities with greener logistics solutions and new innovations as we work towards achieving the Singapore Green Plan 2030.
+On the sustainability front, the Singapore Logistics Association has launched initiatives to help members keep abreast of sustainability trends, best practices and policies, with the aim of capturing business opportunities with greener logistics solutions and new innovations as we work towards achieving the Singapore Green Plan 2030.